 "The Mayor's office chose to highlight YAI today to honor our essential workers in the Hometown Heroes parade.
 Our direct support professionals, nurses, employment specialists, social workers, teachers, and more, have been working tirelessly during the COVID pandemic to offer the highest quality services to the people we support, and likewise deserve the highest honors,” said Scott Karolidis, YAI’s Director of Government Relations.
 “We are grateful that Brooklyn Borough President and Democratic nominee for mayor, Eric Adams, joined our YAI contingent to affirm his commitment to the workers that power our agency.
 We look forward to translating the high praise for our workers into meaningful gains for them in the year ahead."

 ABOUT YAI: Founded in 1957 as the Young Adult Institute, YAI remains at the forefront of an extraordinary movement aimed at empowering people with intellectual and developmental disabilities and their families.
 YAI and its network of affiliate agencies offer children and adults with intellectual and developmental disabilities a comprehensive range of services.
 YAI is committed to seeing beyond disability, providing opportunities for people to live, love, work, and learn in their communities.
-YAI’s 4,000 employees provide supportive housing, education, medical, dental, and mental health care, job training, community integration, and social enrichment for more than 20,000 people with intellectual and developmental disabilities in downstate New York, northern New Jersey, and California.
+YAI’s 4,000 employees provide supportive housing, education, medical, dental, and mental health care, job training, community integration, and social enrichment for more than 20,000 people with intellectual and developmental disabilities in New York State, northern New Jersey, and California.